bxlab/metaWRAP/README.md

   source deactivate
   ```

-  I want to emphasize that because metaWRAP is written in BASH scripts, it is realitively easy to understand why some part of the program is failing, or if there is a dependancy issue.
-Just to to that line in the code and see how metaWRAP is calling that software.
-There is not magic here - metaWRAP is simply calling programs from your current environment in a specific sequence just like you would if you were following a pipeline.
-If it cannot find them, an error pops up.
-Feel free to dive in the code to see where things went wrong.
-If you find a bug, please post in the "issues" section!

   After this, there are still a few software that you will need to install and place in yout PATH, becuase they are not currently in conda.
 Note that these software are only required only for specific modules.

 |    Software     | Tested version  |  Used in module 			|